$0 Tennessee Legal Withdrawal Blueprint — Your Complete Guide to Legally Withdrawing from School to Homeschool in Tennessee

 The Testing Exemption Guide

-Category I students must take standardised tests in grades 5, 7, and 9.
-Category IV students are exempt from all state-mandated testing.
-Category III students test through their online school.
-The Blueprint explains exactly how your category choice determines your testing obligations — and why thousands of Tennessee families choose the umbrella route specifically to maintain control over when and how their children are assessed.
+Category I means mandatory TCAP testing in grades 5, 7, and 9 — and if your child scores a year below grade level twice, the superintendent can force them back into public school.
+Category IV is exempt from all state-mandated testing.
+The Blueprint explains how your category choice determines testing obligations — and why roughly 95% of Tennessee families choose the umbrella route to keep assessment decisions in the family's hands.

 The 2025-2026 Financial Programs Guide